 Note: Server administrators might need to follow certain configuration procedures to enable version-aware reporting in Jazz Reporting Server.
-See the Reporting topics in the CLM documentation in IBM Knowledge Center.
+See the Reporting topics in the CLM documentation in IBM Documentation.

 The following images show the Jazz Reporting Service Report Builder.
 These example reports contain Rational DOORS Next Generation data from the JKE Banking LPA sample in a global configuration context.
 The reports were created in Jazz Reporting Service by using the "Lifecycle Query Engine using Configurations" data source.

 Jazz Reporting Service data access at the project level for Rational DOORS Next Generation data